 California Good Samaritan Overdose Prevention Law: Legislation in California protects people who report an overdose and prevents them from being implicated in a drug-related crime.
 This law was passed in response to the increasing number of overdoses in the state; it was designed to protect those who might be involved in a drug-related crime but are trying to save a life.

 The Good Samaritan law protects you from prosecution if you’re found with the illegal substance, provided you aren’t found to have the intent of distributing them.
 The goal is to relieve the anxiety of a person who is in the presence of an overdose, giving them more incentive to call for emergency medical assistance without fear of repercussions.

-The California Ethical Treatment for Persons with Substance Use Disorder Act lays out treatment program requirements to ensure ethical and respectful treatment of those dealing with addiction.
+The California Ethical Treatment for Persons with Substance Use Disorder Act: This act lays out treatment program requirements to ensure the ethical and respectful treatment of those dealing with addiction.
 It outlines needs such as individualized treatment plans (ISP), approved evidence-based therapies, dual diagnosis treatment, and the use of credentialed healthcare workers.